Brian-Baros/SarahMemory/README.md

 # **📜 License**

 © 2025–2026 Brian Lee Baros.
-Use permitted for personal, educational, and internal non‑commercial purposes.
+Use permitted for personal, educational, and internal non‑commercial purposes. - This repository is not to be used to train Ai systems, models, etc.

 ---
 # **📬 Contact**